allkib/mercado-la-riqueza/README.md

 ## Form Integration

-The contact and questions forms are connected to API routes (`/api/contact` and `/api/questions`).
-Currently, they log submissions to the console.
-To make them fully functional:
+The contact and questions forms are configured to work with **Netlify Forms**:

-1. ✅ API routes are already created in `app/api/` directory
+1. ✅ Forms are set up with Netlify Forms integration
-2. Add email service integration (e.g., SendGrid, Resend, Nodemailer)
-3. Optionally, save submissions to a database
+2. Enable form detection in Netlify dashboard
+3. Set up email notifications in Netlify (Site Settings → Forms → Form notifications)
+4. Forms will automatically send email notifications when submitted

+The API routes in `app/api/` are kept for potential future use but are not currently active since forms submit directly to Netlify.

 ## SEO Features